clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 ## Living on with Shenandoah

-Our honeymoon with a new garbage collector has lasted for a while.
+Our honeymoon with the new garbage collector has lasted for a while.
 Just swapping a GC has indeed improved enough aspects of the application runtime to call it a victory.
 However, if you care about the stability and performance of your service, at some point you have to invest a bit more effort than just changing one parameter.
 In this section, I will tell you about the tools, tips, and knowledge necessary to run Shenandoah efficiently.

 #### jvm-hiccup-meter